 No. Process Who is responsible Outcome of the process Process Timeline 1 Request for Amendment (CAR-11.120) Indicate the technical lead from specific Technical Department in DGCAR.
 Document Owner Submit RFA to SRD Not Applicable 2 Indicate the Policy Lead from Safety Regulation Department in DGCAR.
 SRD Initial Acceptance of RFA Up to 6 Working Days from reception 3 Initiation (CAR-11.215) and (CAR-11.220): Propose ToR (CAR-11.215 (b)) and if necessary, the Rulemaking group (CAR- 11.220 (b)) Safety Regulation Department staff and Technical Department.
 DGCAR Approval on the ToR and composition of Rulemaking Group Up to 30 Working Days 4 Drafting (CAR-11.225): As per approved ToR: - Start the review, conduct gap analysis, and discussions Propose draft text Identify stakeholders Identify implementation actions.
 Technical Lead and Policy Lead Or Rulemaking group Propose a draft of the new CAR or amended CAR.
-CAR- 11.215(b)(4) or up to 12 months for Amendments or up to 24 months for New CAR Note: 1) If drafting process takes longer than the CAR-11.215(b)(4) the ToR should be changes should be accepted by the Director General, otherwise SRD may cane project/task for the purpose of having control over timely delivery of rulemaking o 2 below) 2) In the event of a cancellation to the drafting of amended or new regulations, the sube recorded with an expected recommencement date and subsequent revised firesumption of drafting initiation of task shall be performed as per relevant referencement. the rulemaking omes.
-(See note ension date shall sation date.
-On 5 Verification of Draft (CAR-11.225 (c)): Director General & SRD Verify Draft to be in accordance with the ToR Up to 1 month 6 Notice of Proposed Amendment / Regulation (CAR-11.230): - Prepare NPA, attach items mentioned in CAR-11.230(b) and DGCAR cover Letter to the industry.
+CAR- 11.215(b)(4) or up to 12 months for Amendments or up to 24 months for New CAR Note: 1) If drafting process takes longer than the CAR-11.215(b)(4) the ToR should be amended and the changes should be accepted by the Director General, otherwise SRD may cancel the rulemaking project/task for the purpose of having control over timely delivery of rulemaking outcomes.
+(See note 2 below) 2) In the event of a cancellation to the drafting of amended or new regulations, the suspension date shall be recorded with an expected recommencement date and subsequent revised finalisation date.
+Or resumption of drafting initiation of task shall be performed as per relevant requirements in this Regulation.
+5 Verification of Draft (CAR-11.225 (c)): Director General & SRD Verify Draft to be in accordance with the ToR Up to 1 month 6 Notice of Proposed Amendment / Regulation (CAR-11.230): - Prepare NPA, attach items mentioned in CAR-11.230(b) and DGCAR cover Letter to the industry.
 SRD Staff DGCAR Approval on cover letter and NPA 1 to 4 weeks